folio-org/docs/content/en/docs/Platform essentials/Locations/locations.md

 # Holdings permanent location

 Item effective location
-The "effective location" is used by FOLIO to know the current home location for an item, and for staff and patrons to understand where to find an item in the library.
+The item effective location is used by FOLIO to know the current home location for an item, and for staff and patrons to understand where to find an item in the library.

 The item effective location is used in multiple apps, including Check out, Check in, Requests, and Users (when viewing loans and fee/fines).